Welcome to SaveTheGuns.com!

 "The rights of conscience, of bearing arms, of changing the government, are declared to be inherent in the people."

-Fisher Ames, of Massachusetts June 12, 1789
+Fisher Ames (1758-1808), U.S. House Rep of Massachusetts Letter to F.R.
+Minoe, June 12, 1789

 "All persons shall bear arms, and every male person shall have in continual readiness a good musket or other gun, fit for service."